ZeroScene: A Zero-Shot Framework for 3D Scene Generation from a Single Image and Controllable Texture Editing: Experiments

 \subsection{Implementation Details}

 During the layout optimization stage in Sec. \ref{sec:3.1}, the loss weights in Eq. \ref{eq:1} are set as $\lambda_1 = 1$ and $\lambda_2 = 5 \times 10^{-2}$.
 Each instance is trained for 20 epochs, with 2,000 iterations per epoch.
 For the first 1,200 iterations, only the 3D CD loss is optimized; in the subsequent 800 iterations, the 2D projected CD loss is additionally incorporated for joint optimization.
 The epoch with the lowest loss value throughout the training process is selected as the final optimized result.
 The Adam optimizer is employed, with the learning rate for translation, rotation, and scaling parameters set to 0.01.
+The aforementioned parameter configuration exhibits excellent generalization ability when processing images from diverse sources, enabling a stable optimization process and accurate estimation of layout parameters.
 In Sec. \ref{sec:3.3}, we predefine $N = 10$ camera views, including six principal views (weight $\mathcal{W} = 1$) and four oblique views (elevations $\in \{-20^\circ, 20^\circ\}$, azimuths $\in \{45^\circ, 135^\circ, 225^\circ, 325^\circ\}$, weight $\mathcal{W} = 0.1$).
 The angular threshold is set to $\alpha = 60^\circ$.
 All experiments are conducted on a single NVIDIA A100 GPU with 40GB of memory.